-Note: All seminar fees will be donated to a grass roots humanitarian outreach initiative that provides free, high quality healthcare to populations in need around the world.
+Note: All seminar fees will be donated to Global Healthworks Foundation, a humanitarian aid initiative that provides free, high quality healthcare to populations in need around the world.

 CEU's – Participants will be granted 14 NCCAOM PDA's for each weekend workshop.